 When trend trading on lower time frames like the 1 minute chart or 5 minute chart, make sure to keep an eye on what the levels of the higher timeframe candles such as the hourly candles and daily candles.
 By levels, I mean the high, low, open and close levels of the most recent few candles.
 These levels will act as support and resistance and can give you excellent levels to enter on when the market is trending strongly.
 Many times the price will trend in one direction and then pull back to one of the hourly or daily candle levels and then bounce there and continue the trend.
 So by keeping an eye on these levels by using an indicator or marking them up on your charts manually, then you will always know where to pay attention so you can enter your trades on those pullbacks that bounce off of the higher time frame candle levels.

 You can then place your stop loss just past the most recent pivot point as price should respect that pivot point if it is ready to continue the trend.
 Look for the next higher time frame candle level in the direction of the trend to take profits.
-As always, make sure to trail your stop loss with the price as it moves in your direction to lock in profits and prevent a winning trader from turning into a losing trade.
+As always, make sure to trail your stop loss with the price as it moves in your direction to lock in profits and prevent a winning trade from turning into a losing trade.

-Trend lines are an extremely popular method of trend trading(especially for swing traders) as it makes it pretty easy to set up your charts with trend lines and see when price is bouncing off of those trend lines.
+Trend lines are an extremely popular method of trend trading (especially for swing traders) as it makes it pretty easy to set up your charts with trend lines and see when price is bouncing off of those trend lines.
 For best results with trend lines, use higher timeframe charts such as hourly or daily charts and start your trend lines at the top or bottom pivot point and then set the second point on the next highest or lowest pivot in that direction.
 Use the line extend option to keep your line going past the second pivot and then wait for price to reach that trend line and reverse.
 Trade in the same direction of the overall trend and set your stop loss just beyond the pivot that touches the trend line.
 You can do this over and over again until the trend line is broken and then start the process over again but in the opposite direction since the trend has now switched directions.

 In situations where price breaks the trend line, it will usually come back and retest the trend line breakout area before continuing past the trend line, so that is where you can get out of your trade at a small loss if you didn’t already have your stop loss hit.
 Trend lines can be tricky to work with on lower time frames because higher timeframe trend lines will always be more important, so make sure you are only using trend lines that are very clear on higher time frames to increase your win rate and be as profitable as possible.